Maternal health in Angola: Introduction

 Angola represents a country with one of the highest maternal death rates in the world.
 Statistics vary, but the estimated maternal mortality ratio (MMR) toward the end of the Civil War was between 1,281–1,500 maternal deaths to 100,000 live births.
 This estimate was taken during the late 1990s and, again, in 2002 by UNICEF and represents the MMR situation in the country at the end of the War.
 In 2008, the estimate decreased to around 610 deaths per 100,000 live births.
-In comparison, Sweden is estimated to have an MMR of 5deaths to 100,000 live births.
+In comparison, Sweden is estimated to have an MMR of 5 deaths to 100,000 live births.

 According to the United States Agency for International Development (USAID), the MMR of the country appears to be decreasing since the end of the Civil War in 2002.
 However, it is still one of the highest in the world.
 On average, women give birth 7.2 times.
 The infant mortality ratio is 154 deaths per 1,000 live births.
 The mortality rate of children under 5 years of age is 254 per 1,000 live births.
 These figures represent improvement since the end of the War, although they still are very high and show the need for improvement in maternal health.

 Despite the improvements that have been made, the Human Development Index for 2011 shows a poor level of maternal health in Angola.
 A high level of adolescent fertility and low use of contraceptives for women of all ages was reported.
 This is observed by the high total fertility rate.
 These factors contribute to an elevated risk of health problems during pregnancy and childbirth.